and Exhibitions Centre

-Following planning approval in December 2009, demolition work began in the World Conservation and Exhibitions Centre site in April 2010.
-Activity in the site has continued to progress well and some key milestones have been achieved.
+Following planning approval in December 2009, demolition work began on the site in April 2010.

 Piling to form the basement wall and foundations of the new building was completed in August 2011.
 Excavation of the basement levels commenced in Autumn 2011 enabling the construction of the levels below ground to begin.
-The next stage of work will be the formation of the superstructure which will commence in mid 2012.
-Building completion is scheduled for late 2013.
+The next phase of work saw the formation of the superstructure commence in mid 2012.

-The Museum's artist in residence, Liam O’Connor, has been documenting the changing site.
-Find out more
+The Museum's artist in residence, Liam O’Connor, documented the changing site througout the building process.

 Archaeologists discovered 17th-century features on site in 2010